-3. Have the vendor complete our data security survey (required if Loyola data will be shared with the vendor).
+3. Have the vendor complete our data security survey (required if Loyola data will be housed or shared with the vendor).

 4. Obtain the vendor agreement and any supporting documentation.If ultimately the best product for meeting a particular need is one that fails to fully meet accessibility requirements, vendors should be asked to make a commitment to improving accessibility over a specified timeline, perhaps working with campus staff.
 After a procurer discusses accessibility issues with a vendor, the procurement contract should include language that specifically documents the agreement between vendor and procurer as to how satisfactory progress on accessibility will be measured.
 For example, the vendor might provide a roadmap as an addendum to the contract with a prioritized list of accessibility issues and a timeline for addressing each issue.
 Then, contract extensions might be contingent upon satisfactory progress toward resolving the issues identified in the roadmap.
 Even if the product is currently accessible, the contract should include language that assures continued accessibility as the product is updated.
 This is especially important for products that are developed on an ongoing rapid release cycle.

 It is recommended that the following contractual language be inserted in contracts for the procurement of electronic and information technology: